 Arriving in San Diego

-The helpful staff at San Diego Airport will be waiting to greet you when you land.
-Once you collect your bags from the arrivals area, there are a number of different transport options available to get you on your way.
+The staff at San Diego Airport will greet you when you land and assist with your needs.
+Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into San Diego from San Diego Airport